QuantEcon/lecture-source-py/source/rst/mccall_model.rst

 .. index::
     single: Models; McCall

-An unemployed worker receives in each period a job offer at wage :math:`W_t`
+An unemployed worker receives in each period a job offer at wage :math:`W_t`.

 At time :math:`t`, our worker has two choices: